Trevelopment/mazdatweaks/AIO-FAQ.md

 > You have to manually switch the audio channel to USB (or Bluetooth) and play a silent audio track or pause the audio to play the audio from the video by itself.
 The VideoPlayer app uses a separate audio channel but shares the volume so the active Mazda audio channel needs to be paused or silent.

-> __TIP:__ **If audio is playing on the USB channel already** When opening the Video Player from the app menu, quickly press the Audio button (left button next to home on the main button panel).
-You have to hit it very quickly, like almost at the same time middle-button>audio-button, if you have done it correctly the music will be paused and you can press back and continue playing a video.
-This is due to the fact that certain commands (ie. pause/play) can only be called from the proper context (ie. music player app) so there is no way (*yet that I have found) to pause the USB music (or switch audio channels) from the VideoPlayer app.
-I put the command to pause audio right at the beginning of the video player app code so this way we can switch contexts quickly enough for the command to run as we switch.
-Entering the proper context as the command executes, the music is effectively paused, then press back and start a video.
-Executing the command in the wrong context does nothing which is why you have never noticed it before.
+> __TIP:__ **If audio is playing on the USB channel already** When opening the Video Player from the app menu, press the Entertainment (Audio) button to pause the music player.
+This will only work once before playing the first video then the button will function normally.

 ---

 **In entertainment window, pause-on-mute works perfectly.
-But if you leave from the entartainment window, "mute" mutes sound but does not pause the song.**
+But if you leave from the entertainment window, "mute" mutes sound but does not pause the song.**

 >  This behavior is correct and as expected.
 The pause command will not reach the player if you are in any other app/menu.